catalyzeio/stratum-docs/concepts/environments.md

 summary: Learn what Environments are on Stratum.
 ---

-**Environments** on [Stratum](https://catalyze.io/stratum) are the highest-level object that a user can interact with on Stratum.
+**Environments** are the highest-level object that a user can interact with on [Stratum](https://catalyze.io/stratum).
 An Environment represents your entire hosted application or product - runtimes, databases, caches, queues, tools, and all.
 If you have both production and staging hosted through

 An Environment consists primarily of a set of [Services](/stratum/articles/concepts/services).
 At a minimum, an Environment has: